murat-demirbas/fade/docs/privacy-policy.md

 We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.
 Sensitive Information.
 We do not process sensitive information.
 Application Data.
 If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:
 Mobile Device Access.
-We may request access or permission to certain features from your mobile device, including your mobile device's camera, microphone, storage, and other features.
-If you wish to change our access or permissions, you may do so in your device's settings.
-This information is strictly used to enable core features of the Application, such as capturing photos and recording audio notes within the app.
+We may request access or permission to certain features from your mobile device, including your mobile device's camera, microphone, and storage.
+This access is strictly required to enable you to take photos and record audio notes directly within the app.
+This data is processed exclusively on your device and is not collected or viewed by us.
 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.
 2. HOW DO WE PROCESS YOUR INFORMATION?
 In Short: We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your personal information for the following purposes listed below.
 We may also process your information for other purposes only with your prior explicit consent.